It is easy getting confused about code highlighting when reading Pelican

 ...

-The Pelican default configuration dictionary has a key MARKDOWN
+The Pelican default configuration dictionary has a key MARKDOWN, and the

 corresponding value is shown below.